 If you’re always on the go, reviewing verses on an app is a great way to use your free moments.
 The company BibleMemory.com offers a couple of Scripture memory apps including one specifically for kids with icons and pictures!
 Or create digital flashcards with an app like Quizlet.

 Grab a few family members for this Scripture memory activity.
 To play, simply toss a ball or similar object as each person in your family says the next word of the verse.
 If your kids are older, take it to the next level by removing people from the circle when they can’t remember a word.
 The last one left knows the whole verse!

 12. Highlight keywords

-This is a trick my oldest has picked up from Bible quiz and it’s helped her memorize hundreds of verses, including entire books of the Bible!
+This is a trick my oldest has picked up from Bible Quiz at church and it’s helped her memorize hundreds of verses, including entire books of the Bible!
 I recommend you write the passage out first, but you can type it if preferred.
 Then find a keyword in each phrase or verse.
 Highlight the keyword.
 We do this in blue.

 13. Bible Verse Jenga

 You’ll need to find stackable blocks for this game, like Jenga.
 Then put each word or phrase of the verse on a different block.
 As you remove a block, try to remember the missing word in the verse.
 You can play alone, but this is even more fun with your family!

 This Bible memory verse craft helps you review as you make it and serves as a tool you can come back to again and again!
 What you’ll need to do is put a phrase from the verse on a thin strip of cardstock, tape each one together, and fold like an accordion.
 Then read and review.

 We’ve made it easy for you to remember these Bible memory verse games you can play at home!
 Download this free printable by clicking below.

 You’ll want to print it on cardstock then put it someplace where you’ll remember to use it, like on your fridge or in your Bible.